LoyolaChicagoBooks/introcs-csharp/rst/arithmetic.rst

    The precedence of ``%`` is the same as ``/`` and ``*``, and hence higher than addition and subtraction, ``+`` and ``-``.

-When you are *done with csharp*, you can enter the special statement
+When you are *done with csharp*, you can enter the special expression

-    quit;
+    quit

 There are some more details about numeric types in :ref:`value-types`.